GoogleCloudPlatform/community/tutorials/dataflow-debug-oom-conditions/index.md

 All options have advantages and disadvantages.
 Let's go one by one:

-### Instructing the pipeline to dump heap on OOM
+### Instruct the pipeline to dump heap on OOM

 The best way to obtain heap dumps is to re-run the jobs with these flags:

     --dumpHeapOnOOM
     --saveHeapDumpsToGcsPath=gs://[PATH_TO_A_STORAGE_BUCKET]

-This will automatically save heap dumps to the specified location when the OOM happens, without any manual intervention.
+Running a job with these flags automatically saves heap dumps to the specified location when the out-of-memory condition happens, without any manual intervention.

-Your GCS bucket will have as many .hprof files as JVMs OOM'd (e.g.: if two workers have memory issues, you will have one or more heap dumps for each of the workers).
+Your Cloud Storage bucket will have as many heap dump (`.hprof`) files as JVMs that have run out of memory.

->**Caveat:** the heap dump is saved to the GCE machine's boot disk before being uploaded to GCS, and in jobs running on Dataflow Shuffle or Streaming Engine the root disks are generally too small to store dumps for machines larger than n1-standard-2.
-If your job uses Dataflow Shuffle or Streaming Engine,  you will need to use **--diskSizeGb** to increase the size of the workers' disks to hold the memory dump and set it to at least 30GB + the amount of RAM of the machine.
-Otherwise the heap dump might fail.
+The heap dump is saved to the Compute Engine machine's boot disk before being uploaded to Cloud Storage.
+For jobs running on Dataflow Shuffle or Streaming Engine, the root disks are generally too small to store dumps for machines larger than n1-standard-2.
+Therefore, if your job uses Dataflow Shuffle or Streaming Engine, use `--diskSizeGb` to increase the size of the workers' disks to hold the memory dump; set it to at least 30GB + *the amount of RAM of the machine*.
+Otherwise, the heap dump might fail.

->**NOTE:** Make sure that the account the job is running under (normally the Dataflow service account) has write permissions on the bucket.
+Make sure that the account that the job is running under (normally the Dataflow service account) has write permissions on the bucket.

 ### Connecting to the worker machine and downloading the heap